IAmJonoBo/Emperator/docs/explanation/devsecops-supply-chain.md

 ## Exemption governance and reporting

 - Record waivers in `contract/exemptions.yaml` with owner, expiry, and mitigation notes; Emperator can fail builds when waivers lapse or lack justification.
-- Export waiver reports (`emperor explain --exemptions --format table`) for compliance dashboards and recurring review cadences.
+- Export waiver reports (`emperator explain --exemptions --format table`) for compliance dashboards and recurring review cadences.
 - Require review comments to reference rule IDs so accepted risk is always traceable to the originating standard.

 By treating supply chain signals as first-class artefacts, Emperator keeps code, policies, and audit evidence synchronized—helping teams reach higher SLSA tiers without bolting on one-off scripts.